tales/sourceoftales/README.md

 the config files more detailed. (i.e. setting up the correct ip addresses in manaserv.xml)

+In case you want to test the game without the need to setup a server, just get the modified client and the lpc repository and connect to server testing.manasource.org at port 9601 (manaserv).

 This script works on an amd64 machine using both Ubuntu 12.04 and a current Debian testing as operating systems.